How Sewer Cleaning Equipment Works?

 1. Hydro-Jetting Machines

-• How it Works: These machines use high-pressure water jets to clean and clear sewer lines.
+• How it Works: Hydro-Jetting Machines use high-pressure water jets to clean and clear sewer lines.
 A flexible hose with a specialized nozzle is inserted into the sewer pipe, and water is sprayed at extremely high pressure (up to 4,000 PSI) to break up blockages, remove grease, scale, and other debris.

 • Best For: Clearing clogs caused by grease, sludge, roots, or heavy debris in large pipes.